ginkyoOne/nautilus-smb/README.md

 The project is a plugin for Gnome Nautilus that allows users to conveniently mount SMB shares into local folders.
 It utilizes GTK 4 and provides a seamless experience to open remote files in SMB shares as if they were local files.

 Please note that this is an alpha version of the plugin.
-While we have put in our best effort to ensure its functionality, there might be some bugs and errors present.
-We kindly request users to report any issues they encounter to help us improve the plugin.
+While i have put in my best effort to ensure its functionality, there might be some bugs and errors present.
+I kindly request to report any issues encounter to help improve the plugin.

 ## Features